 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-But two days later, after doing a quick five minutes of research about Bundi on the internet, we boarded the Firozpur-Janata Express at Mumbai’s insanely crowded Mumbai Central train station.
+We started in Mumbai, so we boarded the Firozpur-Janta Express at Mumbai’s insanely crowded Mumbai Central train station.

 We were bound for Kota, the closest transportation hub to Bundi, which we now knew was situated on the eastern edge of the culturally-rich state of Rajasthan.
 Nineteen hours later we arrived.

 If you’re nervous about traveling to India alone, or just want the ease of an organized tours, consider these tours from G Adventures, several pass through Rajasthan.

 How Many Days in Bundi Should You Spend?

 To put it simply, we ended up spending 10 days in Bundi, finding it harder and harder to leave as the days passed.

 It took barely an hour for us all to become far too captivated by Bundi’s unlike-any-other-place-in-India charm to even consider heading somewhere else.